matthewrouse1/GitTraining/README.md

 - What is Git
 - What is Github
 - Basic day to day usage (online section)
-- Basic day to day usage (offline section)
+- Basid Git set up

 ## Resources